Take a deep breath. Relax. Breathe evenly. And say out loud: “compost happens”.

 Making your own compost is one of the easiest, fun and beneficial things you can do for your garden.

-Compost is a natural process where micro and macro organisms break down organic matter thereby making this food source available to plants.
+Compost is a natural process where micro and macro organisms break down organic matter and and make it available as food for plants.
 Nature does this all the time; what do you think happens to the leaves in a forest after autumn?
 They go back to the soil and feed the tree in the Spring (basically a natural food larder).

 First, why make compost?
-When you dump your garden and food waste you are throwing away nutrients.
-Your plants pulled nutrients from the soil in order to grow.
-So when you dump them you are, over time, reducing the health of your soil and thus your garden.
-And it is also silly to throw away your garden nutrients and then buy it back from someone (or worse add synthetic short-term fertiliser).
+When you trash your garden and food waste you are throwing away nutrients.
+Your plants pulled key nutrients from the soil in order to grow.
+By dumping your organic waste you are, over time, reducing the health of your soil and thus your garden.
+It is also silly to throw away your garden nutrients and then buy it back from someone (or worse add synthetic short-term fertiliser).

-Additionally, when your garden waste is dumped into a landfill it rots and emits dangerous Greenhouse gases while leaching pathogens into our water system.
+Additionally, when your garden waste is dumped into a landfill it rots and emits dangerous Greenhouse gases while leaching pathogens into the water system.
 Not good!

 Compost requires a balance between carbon and nitrogen rich material.
-Carbon rich woody stuff (or browns).
-Nitrogen is leafy stuff (or green).
+Carbon is woody stuff (or browns).
+Nitrogen is leafy stuff (or greens).
 Ideally you should have 2 to 3 times more brown stuff than green stuff.

-If you have too much brown your compost will be very slow and you won’t get much heat.
+If you have too much brown your compost will be very slow to breakdown as you won’t get much heat.
 If you have too much green then you’ll have a smelly slimy heap.

 (Either way, both will eventually turn back to soil).

 The challenge is that in Summer we have huge amounts of green grass.
-And in Winter an oversupply of brown leaves and twigs from our Autumn pruning.
+And in Winter an oversupply of brown leaves.
 We find dealing with an over abundance of brown material easier than dealing with too much green.
-That’s because we’re not in a rush and would rather avoid the ammonia smells from having too much nitrogen.
-Also, the brown stuff is easy to store until it is needed (or even, in Autumn, make leaf mould).
+That’s because we’re not in a rush and would rather avoid the ammonia (NH3) smells from having too much nitrogen.
+Also, the brown stuff is easy to store until it is needed (or can also be used, in Autumn, make leaf mould).

-But there is a trick to Summer composting.
-You can easily use cardboard as a brown for your compost.
-So serviettes, newspaper (not the shiny stuff), paper rolls, cardboard boxes (we always ask the grocer to add our veggies into a cardboard box for precisely this reason).
+If your'e short of browns in the Summer you can simply use cardboard as a brown for your compost (it is after all made from wood).
+Serviettes, newspaper (not the shiny stuff), paper rolls, cardboard boxes (we always ask the grocer to add our veggies into a cardboard box for precisely this reason) can all be used.
 Just tear up these inputs into small pieces and add them into your compost with your lawn clippings.

 (The smaller the pieces in your compost the faster they’ll break down - if you have the cash, get a chipper/shredder).